nasa-gibs/onearth/docker/README.md

-# Building and Installing OE2
+# Building and Deploying OE2

 ## Docker Setup

-The included Dockerfile will build an image with OE2.
-The build is configured with a couple of test layers.
+OnEarth uses Docker images for its services.
+The main OnEarth Docker image contains WMTS/TWMS and GetCapabilities services and is configured with several test layers.
+It requires the Time Service, which is a separate Docker image, in order to support time dynamic layers.
+A WMS Service is also available as a separate Docker image.

+To build the Docker images and deploy the OnEarth stack, run:
+`deploy_oe2_containers.sh`

+Alternatively, you can run each Docker image individually by building the
-To run, simply build the image `docker build -t onearth_2 .`, and then start a container using that image.
-Make sure to expose port 80 on the container to access the image server.
+image: `docker build -t onearth_2 .`, and then starting a container using that image.
+Make sure to expose the appropriate ports (e.g., port 80) on the container to access the image server.

 ## Configuration Options